 Many see these types of reactions as meltdowns which frequently occur in public.
-With the world rushing around it can become overwhelming to those with a disorder and a simply family outing can turn into a hurricane no parent can prepare for very quickly.
+The world rushing around can quickly become overwhelming to those with a disorder, and a simply family outing can turn into a hurricane no parent can prepare for.

-Feeling helpless and frustrating as bystanders stare and make judgments, the parents of these poor children feel humiliated and misunderstood.
-They hear words aimed at their children such as picky, spoiled, bratty, and poorly disciplined and the worse, them being accused of bad parenting.
+Feeling helpless and frustrating as bystanders stare and make judgments, parents often feel humiliated and misunderstood.
+Parents hear accusations about bad parenting and even hear words aimed at their children, such as picky, spoiled, bratty, and poorly disciplined.

-What those who are unaware of Sensory Disorders don’t understand is that it is uncontrollable.
+However, children’s responses SPD are uncontrollable.
 It’s a grey area of knowledge that typical discipline does not and cannot apply to.
-However there are a few things you can do as an outsider, family member or friend to help a situation when an episode does erupt.
+Despite this, there are a few things you can do as an outsider, family member, or friend to help when an SPD episode does erupt.

-Although it can be hard not to assume the worst, realize that a parent is trying the best they can and that the child is reacting the only way they know how in order to stop the pain.
-Also realize that a child with SPD can be assumed to be “normal” if not paired with a disorder that can physically be seen.
-Not all disorders are physically visible so be cautious when touching on the subject with others, and never assume that someone does or does not have a disorder simply based on their looks.
+Although it can be hard not to assume the worst, realize that a parent is trying the best they can and the child is reacting the only way they know how in order to stop the pain.
+Also, realize that a child with SPD can be assumed to be “normal” if not paired with a disorder that can physically be seen.
+Not all disorders are physically visible, so be cautious when touching on the subject with others.
+Never assume that someone does or does not have a disorder simply based on their looks.

 As hard as it is to let go of your instincts to negatively react to such a situation, put yourself in their shoes and realize the difficulties the family has to face.
 Show empathy and realize that a disorder of this type is actually quite common.
-1 in 20 children have a sensory issue, many of whom go undiagnosed or are unaware they have one.
+1 in 20 children have a sensory issue, many of whom are undiagnosed or unnoticed.

-It is an overwhelming feeling for a parent of a child with SPD to have to endure a public meltdown.
-Knowing there are people out there who understand and are willing to help ease their stress and anxiety is comforting for these parents.
-In fact even the child having a meltdown can feel your emotions and presence, possibly even helping them come out of a breakdown they might be in the middle of having.
+It’s an overwhelming feeling for a parent of a child with SPD to have to endure a public meltdown.
+Knowing there are people who understand and are willing to help, eases their stress and anxiety and helps comfort parents.
+In fact, even the child having a meltdown can feel your emotions and presence, possibly even helping them come out of a breakdown.

 As uncomfortable as it may be, don’t be afraid to ask questions.
 Learn about the disorder and find out how you can help.
-When a child has a meltdown it is common for the act of lashing out to engulf them into their own world of destruction.
-You can help by redirecting their attention to get them out from under the meltdown cloud they’re currently under.
-By activating a different sense it can redirect their brain from the overload another one of the senses might have created.
+When a child has a meltdown, it is common for the act of lashing out to engulf them into their own world of destruction.
+You can help by redirecting their attention to get them out from under the meltdown cloud.
+By activating a different sense, it can redirect their brain from the overload.

-In addition to helping redirect their attention you can also inform the parents of a quite or dimly lit area if you witnessed one somewhere in the store.
+In addition to helping redirect their attention, you can also inform the parents of a quiet or dimly lit area.
 Tell them where its located and let them know you are there for anything they might need.

 Parents know their children.
-They know when they’re over reacting, and when they’re actually having a sensory overload.
+They know when they’re overreacting, and when they’re actually having a sensory overload.
 Aggression is a reaction to SPD that parents do not take lightly.
-It is something that although cannot fully be controlled it is one that they make sure their child knows is not appropriate.
-So although an outburst or two is uncontrollable, know that hitting, biting, or punching is not and that a parent will try to calm the situation immediately.
+While aggression to to SPD is something that can’t fully be controlled, it’s something that parents make sure their child knows is not appropriate.
+So although an outburst or two is uncontrollable, know that hitting, biting, or punching is not, and a parent will try to calm the situation immediately.

-As family or friends of a child with a Sensory Processing Disorder, realize that many times parents choose not to take their child into public for obvious reasons.
-It’s quite difficult for them as well as the child and they might not want to take the chance of them having to deal with an outburst if it can be avoided.
-Don’t be offended if when they do come out their stay is short lived, they leave quite often to take their child to a quieter area or if they have fed them before previously coming to a party due to a possible sensory issue their child might have regarding food.
+As family or friends of a child with a Sensory Processing Disorder, realize that often parents choose not to take their child into public for obvious reasons.
+It’s quite difficult for them and the child, and parents might want to avoid dealing with an outburst.
+Don’t be offended visits are short lived.
+Often parents must leave quite often to take their child to a quieter area or may have fed the child before coming to a party, due to a sensory issue their child may have regarding food.